-BreathTech, an exclusive licensee of ATI for use in breath analysis, is developing the BreathTest-1000, a breath analysis tool to screen for VOC metabolites found in a person's breath that could indicate they may have a bacterial or viral infection.
-While vaccines have been deployed to mitigate the most serious effects of COVID-19, many people remain unvaccinated and new variants continue to pose a significant and evolving threat.
-New tools to aid in the battle against COVID-19 and other diseases remain of the utmost importance to help more quickly identify that an infection may be present, and BreathTech, in conjunction with Cleveland Clinic, is developing a quick and easy to use device to help determine the presence of infections.
+BreathTech, an exclusive licensee of ATI for use in breath analysis applications, is developing the BreathTest-1000TM, a breath analysis tool to screen for VOC metabolites found in a person's breath that could indicate they may have compromised condition including but not limited to a bacterial or viral infection.
+The Company believes that new tools to aid in the battle against COVID-19 and other diseases remain of the utmost importance to help more quickly identify that an infection may be present.

-In June 2022, we expanded our existing study that initially focused on COVID-19 with Cleveland Clinic to use the BreathTest-1000 to screen for a variety of diseases spanning the entire body.
-The project will focus on detecting bloodstream infections, respiratory infections such as influenza types A and B and RSV, carriage of Staphylococcus aureus, and C. diff infections.
+In June 2022, the Company expanded its existing study that initially focused on COVID-19 with Cleveland Clinic to use the BreathTest-1000 to screen for a variety of diseases spanning the entire body.
+The project will focus on detecting bloodstream infections, respiratory infections such as influenza types A and B and respiratory syncytial virus ("RSV"), carriage of Staphylococcus aureus, and Clostridioides difficile ("C. diff") infections.